zsugabubus/crazy8.nvim/README.md

 # crazy8.nvim

-NeoVim plugin that automatically configures `'tabstop'`, `'shiftwidth'`, `'softtabstop'` and `'expandtab'`.
-Forget about modelines now and forever.
+NeoVim plugin that automagically configures `'tabstop'`, `'shiftwidth'`, `'softtabstop'` and `'expandtab'`.

----
+Currently comes with no configuration options.
+It silently sits in the background and does its job when needed.

-- Uses **AI**, written in pure Lua for maximum performance.
+## Bugs

-- Requires **no configuration**, since everything that the plugin should know is inside the buffers.
+If you experience any misdetections, do not hesitate to file an issue.

-- Set defaults as easy as `au FileType c setlocal ts=8`.
+###### Oh, do not get scared.
+It potentially occurs only with purely tab-aligned “specially crafted” files… if occurs.